IHEEB22/WebScraping/README.md

 The end goal of this project is to scrape blogs to analyze trending keywords and phrases.

-by using Python 3.6, Requests, BeautifulSoup, Asyncio, Pandas, Numpy, and more!
+by using Python 3.6, Requests, BeautifulSoup ...